unabridged/motion/README.md

 Broadly speaking, these initiatives are on our roadmap:

-- Decouple from Stimulus for fewer dependencies (in progress)
 - Enhanced documentation and usage examples
 - Support more ViewComponent-like libraries: [trailblazer/cells](https://github.com/trailblazer/cells), [dry-rb/dry-view](https://github.com/dry-rb/dry-view), [komposable/komponent](https://github.com/komposable/komponent)
 - Support communication via AJAX instead of (or in addition to) websockets